Linaro/lkft-website/faq/index.md

 ## What kernel trees/branches is LKFT testing?

-LKFT supports the following Linux kernel branches: https://lkft.linaro.org/branches/
+LKFT supports the Linux kernel branches listed at [branches](/branches/).

 ## The following criteria are used to select Linux kernel trees/branches: